Posted May 20, 2014Tweet

 If you've been turned down for HARP but believe that you're eligible, you can apply with a different bank and see what happens.
 Different banks are using different variations of the program.
 The changes are subtle, but they're enough to cause some people to get denied who should otherwise have been approved.

 Some banks are enforcing subtle variations of the official HARP program guidelines.
 The edits are small, but they're enough to cause some people to get denied who should otherwise have been approved.
-If you've been turned down for HARP 2.0, just try with a different bank
+If you've been turned down for the HARP loan because of your loan-to-value, apply with a different bank and you may get different results.

 Some banks are making variations on the official HARP program guidelines.
 The changes are subtle, but they're enough to cause some people to get denied who should otherwise have been approved.
-If you've been turned down for HARP 2.0, just try with a different bank.
+If you've been turned down for HARP program because of your credit scores, apply with a different bank and you may get a different outcome.

 Mortgage rates for the HARP mortgage program are the same as for a "traditional" refinance.
 There is no "premium" for using the HARP program.
-Make sure you shop around, therefore -- just like you would with a non-HARP refinance.
+Make sure to shop around, then -- just like you would with a non-HARP refinance.
+Rates can vary by as much as one-half percentage point between lenders.

 No. The Home Affordable Refinance Program is not designed to delay, or stop, foreclosures.
 It's meant to give homeowners who are current on their mortgages, and who have lost home equity, a chance to refinance at today's low mortgage rates.